Tetranitrogen: Characteristics

 Since its discovery, N_{4} has not been well studied.
 It is a gas at room temperature (298 K).
 It also has a lifetime in excess of 1 μs, though it is predicted to be characterized as metastable.
 Due to its instability, the N_{4} molecule readily disassociates into two more-stable N_{2} molecules.
 This process is very exothermic, releasing around 800 kJ mol^{−1} of energy.

 Ab initio calculations in the neutral molecular suggest that previously proposed rectangular or tetrahedral structures, analogous to cyclobutadiene and tetrahedrane, respectively, are not likely to be the most thermodynamically stable.
 Instead, the ground state is expected to be a bent or zig-zag linear chain of the four nitrogen atoms containing two unpaired electrons on one of the terminal nitrogen atoms—essentially an azido-nitrene.

 The structure of N_{4}^{+} has been predicted by theoretical experiments and confirmed by experimental techniques involving collisionally activated dissociation mass spectrometry (CADMS).
 This technique bombards N_{4}^{+}-producing fragments which can then be analyzed by tandem mass spectrometry.
-Based on the fragments observed, a structure was determined invlvolving two pairs of triple-bonded nitrogen atoms (two N_{2} units) that are associated with each other with a longer, weaker bond.
+Based on the fragments observed, a structure was determined involving two pairs of triple-bonded nitrogen atoms (two N_{2} units) that are associated with each other with a longer, weaker bond.